The Short Version

 - Notify heirs and devisees.

-- Provide copies of the Will (if any).
+- Provide copies of the will (if any).

 Within 90 Days:

-- File an inventory of all estate property
+- Prepare an inventory of estate property

 Ongoing Duties: